Nurturing Mental Well-being in Adolescents this time

 • Early identification and treatment can save severe sickness and significant expenses for the society, family, and person.
 Teenagers’ mental health issues needed to be addressed immediately as a result of COVID-19.

-• More significant than the lack of mental illness – mental well-being
+• More significant than the lack of mental illness

 Mental Well-being

-Young adolescents find their mental health position on the Continuum of Mental Wellness and Health. -(Mental Well-being in Adolescents):
+Young adolescents find their mental health position on the Continuum of Mental Wellness and Health -Mental Well-being in Adolescents:

 Psychological distress